Douglas M. Smith

-Douglas M. Smith is an American legislator serving as the New York State Assemblyman for the 5th district since 2018.
+Douglas M. Smith (born August 5, 1990) is an American legislator serving as the New York State Assemblyman for the 5th district since 2018.

 Life and career

 Smith was born and raised on Long Island and graduated Sachem High School in Lake Ronkonkoma and went on to earn degrees in Mathematics and Adolescent Education from St. Joseph's University in Patchogue.
 Smith is a former high school mathematics teacher.
 Immediately prior to his election to the New York State Assembly, Smith served as Chief of Staff to his predecessor Assemblyman Alfred C. Graf.

-He is currently serving in his third term in the New York State Assembly representing the 5th Assembly District and is the top republican on the influential Assembly Education Committee.
+He is currently serving in his fifth term in the New York State Assembly representing the 5th Assembly District and is the top republican on the influential Assembly Education Committee.

+On July 1, 2025, Smith was elected Chairman of the Town of Islip Republican Committee, after previously serving as Vice Chairman.

 Smith resides in Holbrook, New York, with his wife Elizabeth and their daughter Sophie.

 New York State Assembly

 Smith represents the 5th Assembly District which includes portions of the towns of Brookhaven and Islip, including Holbrook, Lake Ronkonkoma, Ronkonkoma, Holtsville, Centereach, Selden, Farmingville, Islandia, North Patchogue, Bayport and Stony Brook in Suffolk County on Long Island.

 In the New York State Assembly, Smith serves as Ranking Minority Member of the Education Committee, which is responsible for overseeing educational policies and programs affecting prekindergarten, elementary, and secondary education for approximately 3 million children attending both public and nonpublic schools.
 The Education Committee also participates in the process for selecting persons to serve on the New York State Board of Regents.

-He also serves as a member of the New York State Assembly Committees on Higher Education, Energy, Aging, and Housing.
-He previously served as the Ranking Minority Member on the Committee on Higher Education and has served as a member of the Banks Committee, and the Committee on Alcoholism and Drug Abuse.
+He also serves as a member of the New York State Assembly Committees on Rules, Judiciary, Higher Education, Aging, and as a commissioner on the Commission for the Future of the Long Island Power Authority.

+He previously served as the Ranking Minority Member on the Committee on Higher Education and has served as a member of the Energy Committee, Banks Committee, Housing Committee, and the Committee on Alcoholism and Drug Abuse.